-The ZFP library writes an endian-independent stream.
+That being said, the ZFP library writes an endian-independent stream.

-When reading ZFP compressed data on a machine with a different endian-ness than the writer, there is an unnavoidable inefficiency.
-Upon reading data from disk and decompressing the read stream with ZFP, the correct endian-ness is returned in the result from ZFP before the buffer is handed back to HDF5 from the decompression filter.
-This happens regardless of reader and writer endian-ness incompatability.
-However, the HDF5 library is expecting to get from the decompression filter the endian-ness of the data as it was stored to to file (typically that of the writer machine) and expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
-So, in the H5Z-ZFP plugin, we wind up having to un-byte-swap an already correct result read in a cross-endian context.
-That way, when HDF5 gets the data and byte-swaps it, it will produce the correct result.
-There is an endian-ness test in the Makefile and two ZFP compressed example datasets for big-endian and little-endian machines to test that cross-endian reads/writes work correctly.
+There is an unavoidable inefficiency when reading ZFP compressed data on a machine with a different endianness than the writer (e.g. a mixed endian context).
+Upon reading data from storage and decompressing the read stream with ZFP, the correct endianness is returned in the result from ZFP before the buffer is handed back to HDF5 from the decompression filter.
+This happens regardless of reader and writer endianness incompatibility.
+However, the HDF5 library expects to get from H5Z-ZFP the endianness of the data as it was stored to the file on the writer machine and expects to have to byte-swap that buffer before returning to it an endian-incompatible caller.

+This means that in the H5Z-ZFP plugin, we wind up having to un-byte-swap an already correct result read in a crossendian context.
+That way, when HDF5 gets the data and byte-swaps it as it is expecting to, it will produce the correct final result.
+There is an endianness test in the Makefile and two ZFP compressed example datasets for big-endian and little-endian machines to test that cross-endian reads/writes work correctly.